Skip to main content

 Precise verbs

 Readers expect verbs to be clear and precise.
-Stay away from empty verbs like make, do, has, is, shows, and regards because they usually hide a zombie noun.
+Try to avoid empty verbs like make, do, has, is, shows, and regards because they usually hide a zombie noun.
 Clear and precise verbs look like this:

 clear verbs